javajosh/simpatico/combine2.md

 The computation that occurs is with the exploration of various paths through those values.
 Those paths are recorded independently as branches in an stree.
 It is a kind of generalization of the back button, such that you can move in and out of a nested data structure easily and smoothly, over time.

+The implementation in ES6 javascript focusing on object literals and pure functions is